JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 {{% notice warning %}}
 Work In Progress, this page is not done yet.
+For an updated version of this documented, you can check the [draft XEP XMP file](https://github.com/JohnXLivingston/xeps/blob/xep-slow-mode/xep-slow-mode.xml).
 {{% /notice %}}

 ## XEP: MUC Slow Mode